psusecurity/psusecurity.github.io/README.md

 - [Installation of VirtualBox in Windows/Mac](https://github.com/psusecurity/psusecurity.github.io/raw/master/doc/VirtualBox_Installation.pdf)
 - [Installation of VirtualBox in Ubuntu](https://github.com/psusecurity/psusecurity.github.io/raw/master/doc/Install_VirtualBox_on_Ubuntu.pdf)

-Help videos :
+Step-by-step videos :

 - [Install VirtualBox on Windows 10](https://www.youtube.com/watch?v=63_kPIQUPp8)
 - [Install VirtualBox on Mac](https://www.youtube.com/watch?v=lEvM-No4eQo)
 - [How to install VirtualBox on Ubuntu 14.04 LTS](https://www.youtube.com/watch?v=si0nSaCnNoY).

-Second, you need to download one virtual machine package from [PSU Box](https://psu.box.com/s/0qv3y213h7j3pdhphg259135tg0etawn) and open it with your installed VirtualBox.
+Second, you need to download a virtual machine package from [PSU Box](https://psu.box.com/s/0qv3y213h7j3pdhphg259135tg0etawn) and open it with your installed VirtualBox.
 The username and password are **s2ist** and **s2ist**, respectively.
 All the files related to the Challenges are in `/home/s2ist/Challenges/`.
-Please refer to the README file before the next step.
+Please refer to the README file before next step.

 **NOTE:** You could execute instruction in Tip 1 to disable ASLR (Address Space Layout Randomization), if you wish.
 **NOTE_2:** Please refer to the Submission section before you submit your answers for each challenge.